vivitt/astro-portfolio/src/data/blog/the-collab-lab-week-5-6.md

 author: "Viviana Yanez"

 link: "https://dev.to/vivitt/participating-in-the-collab-lab-week-5-6-4ngc"
-excerpt: "Those past weeks have been a bit busy on my side, so I am summarizing both in this new blog entry.
+description: "Those past weeks have been a bit busy on my side, so I am summarizing both in this new blog entry.

 ✨ Our shopping list app's functionality is now almost completed, and we are really close to starting work on the UI styling."
+layout: "../../layouts/BlogPostLayout.astro"

 ---

 Those past weeks have been a bit busy on my side, so I am summarizing both in this new blog entry.